KQM-git/HSRNews/archive/484.md

 ### Game Updates and Improvements Overview

+■2024/02/07

+- Fixes an issue in the Trailblazing Mission "Penacony — Whodunit" where, after knocking down the chandelier, there was a chance that players could not proceed further in the mission.
+Trailblazers who have run into this issue can resolve it by re-entering the map "The Reverie (Dreamscape)" and continuing the mission as normal.

 ■2024/02/06

 - Fixes an issue in the Trailblaze Mission "Penacony - The Youths Who Chase Dreams" where the game may show a white screen after speaking with the "hotel doorman" and interacting with the door.